 - campers must be entering the same grade (as noted above)

 - campers must be attending camp for the same session

 Bunking requests must be submitted via your Camp-in-Touch account.
-Requests will be available to be entered in the spring.
+All requests are due by May 4th.
 It is our goal to accommodate requests that comply with the above criteria.
 It is our policy not to give out bunk placements prior to a camper’s first day of camp.